Autumn Forest. 1911

 Oil on canvas

-'It is high time we stopped going to Paris for the fashions, it is time to shake off our centuries-old slave-like dependency, it's time to find our own national identity...Time to stop turning Russia’s poetic, modest nature into blue and copper colours, or the everyday Russian man into a Tahiti mulatto… It does not suit us, just as the derby hat does not suit the poet Vladimir Mayakovsky, or a golden lorgnette the artist David Burliuk!’
-In such an original way, with his usual vehemence, Stanislav Zhukovsky urged his fellow artists to pursue a quest of their own, to find an individual manner, although he himself used the technique of the Impressionist, too - however, only to bring to his paintings a liveliness, to make them more lyrical – his work always kept its sense of simplicity and realism.
+“It is high time we stopped going to Paris for the trends, it is time to shake off our centuries-old slave-like dependency, it's time to find our own national identity...Time to stop turning Russia’s poetic, modest nature into blue and copper colours, or the everyday Russian man into a Tahiti mulatto… It does not suit us, just as the derby hat does not suit the poet Vladimir Mayakovsky, or a golden lorgnette the artist David Burliuk!”
+In such an original way, with his usual vehemence, Stanislav Zhukovsky urged his fellow artists to pursue a quest of their own, to find an individual manner.
+Although he himself used the technique of the Impressionist.
+However, he did so only to bring to his paintings a liveliness, to make them more lyrical.
+His work always kept its sense of simplicity and realism.
 "Monet, Cezanne and others were beautiful and utterly sincere artists.
 But I can’t abide it when an artist depicts Russian nature by trying to fit it into a Cézanne painting.
-When I see such paintings, I become literally sick," – Zhukovsky would say.
-It seems likely that he painted this 'Autumn Forest' in the Tver region.
+When I see such paintings, I become literally sick," Zhukovsky once said.
+It seems likely that he painted this “Autumn Forest” in the Tver region.
 Every year Zhukovsky used to go there to paint en plein air.
-The artistic company he kept was more than agreeable: his friends included the artists Nikolai Bogdanov-Belsky, Isaak Brodsky.
-Zhukovsky shows autumn here as magnificent, luxurious, despite the feeling of fading and decay that will follow, - this is why this painting is filled with a sense of a ‘serene sadness,' which somehow even becomes refreshing.
+The artistic company he kept was more incredible: his friends included the artists Nikolai Bogdanov-Belsky and Isaak Brodsky.
+Zhukovsky shows autumn here as magnificent and luxurious, despite the feeling of fading and decay that will follow, - this is why this painting is filled with a sense of a ‘serene sadness,' which somehow even becomes refreshing.